WeTransfer/activerecord_autoreplica/README.md

 The `using_read_replica_at` block will allocate a `ConnectionPool` like the standard `ActiveRecord` connection manager does, and the pool is going to be closed and torn down at the end of the block.
-Since it only uses the basic ActiveRecord facilities (including mutexes) it should be threadsafe (but _not_ thread-local since the connection handler in ActiveRecord isn't).
+Since it only uses the basic ActiveRecord facilities (including mutexes).
+It should be threadsafe _and_ thread local.

 ### Running the specs